blueapron/marinator/RELEASING.md

 Releasing
 ========

 To generate a new release, create a tag in GitHub.
-After doing so, run `./gradlew install` from the root directory to upload a new build to Jitpack.
+That should be sufficient for Jitpack to pick up the new release based on the GitHub tag.